 Last week, our founder and CEO Jason Hennessey gave a virtual presentation for PILMMA’s 2021 Internet Domination Bootcamp for Lawyers.
-In his talk, Jason broke down his top 25 tips to increase leads and revenue for law firms.
+In his talk, Jason broke down his top 25 tips for how to increase law firm leads and revenue.

 If you missed the event, fear not!
-Here’s a video of Jason’s presentation, and we’ve recapped Jason’s tips below for you to reference.
+Here’s a video of Jason’s PILMMA 2021 presentation, and we’ve recapped Jason’s tips below for you to reference.

 - Use Google Local Services Ads.
 It used to be that Google was just a search engine.
 Now, Google is a search engine and an advertising platform, which is why Google Local Services Ads are so important.
 They take up valuable real estate on page 1 and Google is placing more emphasis on these ads, so it’s worth going through the verification process to participate in Google Local Service Ads for your firm.